Many wonder what the corona crisis means in light of the end times. Is this the end of the world? Will Jesus come back now?

 Just the beginning

 In Matthew 24, Jesus says that crises just like the one that has gripped the world today will precede his Second Coming.
 Yet he warned, that we should not be alarmed when we hear about wars, or when famine and earthquakes hit the earth (or in today’s terms: economic and political unrest).
 All these are just “the beginning of the birth pains” (Matthew 24:8).
+(Read also: How we can get through this lockdown – and come out stronger)

 The Coronavirus then also is only the beginning.
 More is to follow.
 But what?